RohanMannem/YT-Video-Summarizer/README.md

 ## ✨ Features

 - ✅ Fetches transcripts using the `youtube-transcript-api`
-- ✅ Sentence tokenization and frequency-based extractive summarization using:
+- ✅ Sentence tokenization and frequency-based extractive summarization using NLTK and spaCy
-  - NLTK
+- ✅ GPT-based summaries
-  - spaCy (with Sentencizer)
+- ✅ Streamlit UI for interactive usage
-- ✅ Clean CLI interface
+- ✅ CLI usage supported
-- ✅ Modular and easy to extend (e.g., LLM-based summaries coming soon)

 ---